 While confidence provides us with a positive outlook and attitude about ourselves, it is motivation that puts that confidence into action.
 We may struggle to establish concrete, achievable goals, leaving us unable to visualize achieving our dreams.
 We may question how success in one area of our life will affect another, leaving us confused about what we want and how to go about getting it.
 We may feel that we do not have the energy to achieve tasks like going to the gym or eating healthier, even if we know it’s what we want and what is good for us.

-Dr. Sara Glazer, Dr. Kimberly Fishbach, Dr. Karolina Pekala and Dr. Meghan Downey use hypnosis to increase confidence and motivation related to achievement and success.
+Dr. Sara Glazer, Dr. Kimberly Fishbach, Dr. Karolina Pekala, Dr. Meghan Downey and Micah Zylstra use hypnosis to increase confidence and motivation related to achievement and success.
 Through the use of indirect suggestions and guided imagery, they help clients diminish their fear of failure, establish a concrete sequence of tasks needed to attain goals, and visualize the completion of these goals in a hopeful and positive way.
 By increasing their energy and enthusiasm for change, clients begin to realize their full potential and no longer allow obstacles to stand in their way.

 Our therapists work with confidence and motivation in areas such as:

 Research demonstrates that hypnotherapy can increase confidence and motivation in a variety of contexts, such as sports performance (Straub & Bowman, 2016), public speaking (Shoenberger et al, 1997) and the promotion of creativity (Bowers, 1979).